mikereidnz/pycf/doc/gpc_installation.rst

 Compiling in an amd64 environment
 =================================
+Note: below instructions fail with Debian Stretch (2018-01-09), but I will retain the text just in case.
+For Stretch, after trying to install a bunch of i386 packages manually (such as ``libc6:i386``), I finally got the necessary dependencies by installing ``gcc-multilib``.
+I is a meta package which installs all kinds of libraries, and I assume it made all my previous, manual, installs redundant.
+Old instructions for Jessie follow below.

 If you have a 64-bit enviroment, you will need to install the 32-bit c libraries, called ``libc6:i386`` and ``libglib2.0-0:i386`` on Debian Jessie.
 Furthermore you will need to explicitly specify the path to shared 32-bit